 '''

 def set_led(state):

 0

-Pin(25, Pin.OUT).value(state)
+Pin(25.Pin.OUT).value(state)

 '''

 The 0 is just a one character way of saying pass, in case the removed docstring was the entire body.
+This reduces the number of transmitted characters from 158 to just 53, offering a 3x speed boost.

-After minification, the @json\decorator is added.
-On-device, this defines a variant of the function, \\belay\FUNCTION\NAME that performs the following actions:
+After minification, the @belay_json decorator is added.
+On-device, this defines a variant of the function, belay_FUNCTION_NAME that performs the following actions: